LINNETWAHOME02/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More on pointers, arrays and strings
+Pointers, arrays and strings 2